guidepup/guidepup.dev/docs/api/class-macos-key-code-command.md

 **Extends:** [KeyCodeCommand]

-Object representing a MacOS key code command.
+Object representing a macOS key code command.

 For example, use when performing a VoiceOver command: